infinum/qa-handbook/Tools/Using JIRA and Confluence.md

 **TEST REPOSITORY**

 * Collection of all Test Cases.
-There is only one Test Repository
+* There is only one Test Repository.
-* Test Cases within it can be grouped into folders
+* Test Cases within it can be grouped into folders.
-* Test Cases should be unique
+* Test Cases should be unique.

 **TEST SET**

 * A collection of Test Cases.
 * Multiple Test Sets can be created.
 * One Test Case can be in multiple test sets.
+* You will usually use either Test Sets or the Test Repository to organize your Test Cases, not both.

 **TEST PLAN**